Our Latest News

 Shelf-Stable Foods and Bacterial Spoilage

 Shelf-stable foods are non-perishable products that can be safely stored at room temperature1.
 These products typically have undergone some preservation process and are considered “commercially sterile”.
-While commercially sterile products will not spoil or cause illness under normal circumstances, this does not mean that the products are completely sterile; they may be subject to some form of bacterial spoilage.
-For canned products, spoilage may be caused by a range of factors including insufficient thermal processing and post-process contamination, known as leakage.
+While commercially sterile products will not spoil or cause illness under normal circumstances, the products are not completely sterile.
+They may be subject to some form of bacterial spoilage.
+For canned products, spoilage may be caused by a range of factors including insufficient thermal processing and post-process contamination.

 Insufficient thermal processing generally causes spoilage through bacterial spore growth, either with or without gas production.
 When the outgrowth of spore-forming bacteria results in acid production without gas production this is known as “flat-sour” spoilage2.
 When gas production is present, this can cause bloating and rupturing of the finished product packaging.
 Spoilage due to thermal processing insufficiency is characterized by the presence of a pure culture of spore forming microorganisms.

-For both insufficient thermal processing and post-process contamination, further investigation outside of laboratory testing is needed to identify the root cause of the issue.
-This should include an examination of full lot information and related data for trends and patterns before arriving at any conclusions into the cause of the spoilage.
+For both insufficient thermal processing and post-process contamination, further investigation is needed to identify the root cause of the issue.
+This should include examination of full lot information and data for trends and patterns before arriving at any conclusions.

 If you need assistance with laboratory evaluation of spoilage, NQAC Dublin is here to help.
-We offer commercial sterility testing to help ensure your thermal processing is effective as well as spoilage assessment evaluations if potential spoilage in a product is noted.
+We offer commercial sterility testing to help ensure your thermal processing is effective.
+Also, spoilage evaluations are provided if potential spoilage in a product is noted.
 Please reach out to us at nqacdublincustomerservice@us.nestle.com and we would be happy to provide answer any questions you may have.

 References